IGS Background

 An unusually large, faceted morganite, 1,625 cts, 76.4 x 57 x 51.2 mm, at the Royal Ontario Museum.
 Photo by Feline Groovy.
 Licensed under CC By-ND 2.0.

-Caring for Your Morganite Gemstones
+Caring for Your Morganite Jewelry

 If free of inclusions or fractures, morganites may be cleaned using mechanical systems.
 Have a gemologist examine your gems first to identify any potential weaknesses.
 However, a soft brush, mild detergent, and warm water will always work safely.